 Hand sanitizer is not allowed on buses due to its combustible composition.
 Drivers and aides must not carry personal bottles of hand sanitizer with them on school buses.
 Hand sanitizer will be provided at each bus garage and dispatch location, and all bus personnel will be encouraged to wash their hands with soap and water before and after each run to keep healthy and prevent the spread of respiratory and diarrheal infections from one person to the next.

 Drivers and aides who must have direct physical contact with a child must wear gloves.

 When temperatures are above 45 degrees Fahrenheit, buses will transport passengers with roof hatches or windows slightly opened to provide air flow to the extent possible due to safety and other considerations.

 Each students’ temperature will be checked before the student enters the school building.
-If a student has a temperature in excess of 100 degrees Fahrenheit, school staff will contact the parent or guardian immediately and keep the student in a designated isolation area until the parent or guardian can make arrangements to have the student picked up at school.
+If a student has a temperature in excess of 100.0 degrees Fahrenheit, school staff will contact the parent or guardian immediately and keep the student in a designated isolation area at school until the parent or guardian can arrange to have the student picked up at school.

 For more information about how transportation information and training protocols will be communicated, visit the Communication/Family and Community Engagement section of our reopening plan.

 The City School District of Albany continues to work in collaboration with our state and local health and education partners and medical professionals to review the latest COVID-19 guidance and recommendations.
 As new information is provided to us, we will update this document accordingly.